 Artist-in-Residency Program

-ESTUDIO AIRE IS ONE OF THE FEW LOCAL ARTIST-IN-RESIDENCE PROGRAMS
+ESTUDIO AIRE IS ONE OF THE FEW LOCAL ARTIST-IN-RESIDENCE PROGRAMS IN THE CITY SAN BERNARDINO

 Estudio Aire is an Artist-in-Residence (AIR) program created and led by Arts Connection located in the city of San Bernardino at 468 W. 5th St., San Bernardino, 92401.